Unitronics PLC controllers

 Temperature measurement

-Temperature input modules cooperating with thermocouples are also popular.
-Like the usual analog ones, they first amplify the signal from the sensor and later convert it to a digital form.
-At the same time, however, they convert the voltage value into temperature in accordance with the characteristics of the type of thermocouple.
-In addition, they provide cold junction compensation (Cold Junction Compensation) that simulates keeping the temperature of the open end of the thermocouple at a constant temperature and compensating for signal loss on the lead resistance.
-Similar conversion to temperature, only changes in electrical resistance, are made by temperature input modules cooperating with resistive sensors.
+Temperature input modules working with thermocouples are also popular.
+Like ordinary analogue modules, they first amplify the sensor signal and then convert it to digital form — but they also convert the voltage value into temperature according to the thermocouple type's characteristics.
+In addition, they provide cold junction compensation, simulating a constant temperature at the open end of the thermocouple and compensating for signal loss on the lead resistance.
+Modules working with resistive sensors perform a similar conversion based on changes in electrical resistance.